berkmancenter/amber_common/README.md

 =================
 [![Build Status](https://travis-ci.org/berkmancenter/amber_common.png?branch=master)](https://travis-ci.org/berkmancenter/amber_common)

-# Shared Amber Code
+# Contents

-Certain code is shared across the various Amber implementations for different platforms.
-That code is maintained here
+* Any code that is shared across the different platform-specific Amber implementations

-# Test environments

-Vagrant virtual machines and scripts to deploy to AWS for each of the Amber plaforms (Drupal, Wordpress, Nginx, Apache)
+* Scripts to deploy sample websites to AWS with Amber intalled for each of the Amber plaforms (Drupal, Wordpress, Nginx, Apache)

 ## Requirements